Reception for Andrew Hellmund's Master of Fine Arts exhibition, featuring Voluminous, 2014-2016, recycled steel, 9.5 x 6.2 x 5.25 feet

 Tiffany Adair, Mind Frame, 2014, mixed media, 24 x 30 x 60 inches

-Studying sculpture as an undergraduate degree enables you to concentrate on figurative or abstract sculpture, or both.
+Studying sculpture as an undergraduate degree enables students to concentrate on figurative or abstract sculpture, or both.

-In the introductory courses you will learn the fundamentals of form, working with wood, clay, and steel.
-Models are available to study from the figure.
-After taking two introductory courses in sculpture, you go on to take more advanced courses where you will develop further proficiency.
+In the introductory courses students learn the fundamentals of form, working with wood, clay, and steel.
+Models are available for figural study.
+After taking two introductory courses in sculpture, students go on to take more advanced courses where they will develop further proficiency.
 The program as a whole emphasizes formal and technical competence with the importance of knowing and understanding developments in sculpture from a historical point of view.

 TJ Mclachlan, A Central Perspective, 2016, Dimensions variable, Plywood, Steel, Laminate, Urethane, Silicone, Paper

-The primary aim of the sculpture graduate program is to enable you to continue your undergraduate work to a professional level within a studio environment and to place you in a position of informed criticism and judgment in relation to personal development.
+The primary aim of the graduate program is to enable students to bring undergraduate work to a professional level within a studio environment and to place students in a position of informed criticism and judgment in relation to personal development.